Program 02

 London, If Selected

-The strongest researchers from the mentorship round join India’s official delegation to LIYSF at Imperial College London.
+Selected applicants join India’s official delegation to LIYSF at Imperial College London.
 15 days.
 Nobel laureates.
 Scientists and peers from 50+ countries.
-Payment of ₹5,50,000 due by 15 May.

 What’s waiting